MBeijer/emu68-genet-driver/README.md

 **Beware:**
 - The upcoming changes in Emu68 1.1 are likely not compatible with the interrupts implementation in this driver, as the new Arm side handler reads IAR and writes EORI registers.
 - v2.0 **requires** gic400.library and Emu68 build with PR#306 - see below for details
+- The available genet.prefs settings list has changed due to interrupts use

 ## Known bugs